 Minimal risk (comparable to that in other industrialized countries) exists throughout the country.
 Community sanitation is generally good, and health concerns related to food and beverages are minimal.

 Travelers should carry loperamide for self-treatment of diarrhea and, if risk is moderate to high, an antibiotic to add if diarrhea is severe.
 Consult a knowledgeable health care provider regarding which antibiotic is appropriate for you and most effective for your destination.

 Other Food-Borne Illnesses

 Precautions to prevent seafood poisoning may be needed.

 The material below includes information from the US Department of State (DOS), the UK Foreign, Commonwealth & Development Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Negligible risk of violent crime exists throughout the country.
+Low risk of violent crime (armed robbery and home robbery) exists throughout the country.
 Free-standing villas and bungalows often lack adequate security.

-Low risk of petty crime exists throughout the country, mainly on beaches and in hotels.
+Moderate risk of petty crime exists throughout the country, mainly on beaches and in hotel lobbies.
 Theft of valuables from unattended rental vehicles is common.